berylliumsec/nebula/README.md

 Depending on how many IP addresses you provide, you may have several files to review.
 After Nebula is done in autonomous mode, it will drop into manual mode where you can view the results.

-Nebula will try to execute available Metasploit modules using the standard remote ports, your local IP, and a random port.
+Nebula will try to execute available Metasploit modules using the standard remote ports, your local IP (or whatever ip you specify via args), and a random port.
 Even if you provide incorrect arguments to Metasploit, it won't shut down; it'll just notify you of the error.
 Hence, we've included placeholders for certain arguments, whether or not they're required.

 ```bash
 {{ LHOST }}